Moment maps and cohomology of non-reductive quotients: Non-reductive GIT

-\begin{rem} The finitely generated semistable locus $X^{\ssfg}$ is in general strictly contained in $X^{\nss}$, since the subalgebra of invariant sections can be non-noetherian (even if $S$ is a finitely generated $\kk$-algebra).
-When $H$ acts on an irreducible affine variety $X=\spec A$ and $L=\OO_X$ is equipped with the canonical $H$-linearisation, defined by the trivial character $1:H \to \mb{G}_m$, then $X^{\nss}=X$ while $X^{\ssfg}$ is the union of all $X_f$ where $(A^H)_f$ is finitely generated over $\kk$.
-It follows from \cite[Proposition 2.10]{dk08} and \cite{gro76} that if $A^H$ is not finitely generated (as is the case for the famous Nagata example) then $\emptyset \neq X^{\ssfg} \neq X^{\nss}$. \end{rem}
+This will be the case in the situation considered in this paper.
+However the finitely generated semistable locus $X^{\ssfg}$ is in general strictly contained in $X^{\nss}$, since the subalgebra of invariant sections can be non-noetherian even if $S$ is a finitely generated $\kk$-algebra.
+When $H$ acts on an irreducible affine variety $X=\spec A$ and $L=\OO_X$ is equipped with the canonical $H$-linearisation, then $X^{\nss}=X$ while $X^{\ssfg}$ is the union of all $X_f$ where $(A^H)_f$ is finitely generated over $\kk$.
+It follows from \cite[Proposition 2.10]{dk08} and \cite{gro76} that if $A^H$ is not finitely generated (as is the case for the famous Nagata example) then $\emptyset \neq X^{\ssfg} \neq X^{\nss}$. \end{remark}